 For the latest information about developments related to Pub.
 523, such as legislation enacted after it was published, go to IRS.gov/Pub523.

-Expiration of the exclusion of forgiven mortgage debt from income.
-The exclusion of income for mortgage debt canceled or forgiven expired on January 1, 2017.
-See Report as ordinary income on Form 1040 applicable canceled or forgiven mortgage debt at the end of the publication.
+Extension of the exclusion of canceled or forgiven mortgage debt from income.
+The exclusion of income for mortgage debt canceled or forgiven was extended retroactively to January 1, 2018, through December 31, 2020.
+See Report as ordinary income on Form 1040 or 1040-SR applicable canceled or forgiven mortgage debt , later.

 Photographs of missing children.
 The IRS is a proud partner with the National Center for Missing & Exploited Children® (NCMEC).
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.